Ryan Moore (racing driver): 2005

-Moore had his best season in the Busch North Series in 2005, winning two races and three poles, along with posting career highs in top fives (8) and top tens (10) en route to a 5th-place points finish.
+Moore had his best season in the Busch North Series in 2005, winning two races and three poles, along with posting career highs in top-fives (eight) and top-tens (ten) en route to a fifth-place points finish.
 His victory at Lake Erie Speedway was a wire-to-wire victory, as Moore led all 150 laps from the pole in that race.

-He also made his Busch Series debut, driving the No. 81 Oreo/Kraft Foods Chevrolet Monte Carlo for Dale Earnhardt, Inc. He made his debut at New Hampshire International Speedway, and had his best finish at Homestead-Miami Speedway, where he finished 13th.
+Moore also made his Busch Series debut, driving the No. 81 Oreo/Kraft Foods Chevrolet Monte Carlo for Dale Earnhardt, Inc. He made his debut at New Hampshire International Speedway, and had his best finish at Homestead-Miami Speedway, where he finished 13th.

 Moore and team owner Dale Earnhardt Jr. reportedly had a falling out following the 2005 season, and would part ways before the next season.

 2006

-In 2006, Moore went to race in the Craftsman Truck Series for Key Motorsports, making 11 starts and posting two top 15 finishes.
+In 2006, Moore went to race in the Craftsman Truck Series for Key Motorsports, making 11 starts and posting two top-15 finishes.

-He also made one Busch Series start in 2006 at Phoenix International Raceway for Braun-Akins Racing, where he finished 29th.
+Moore also made one Busch Series start in 2006 at Phoenix International Raceway for Braun-Akins Racing, where he finished 29th.